-Effective 01 January 2019, Badminton Alberta will realign the junior age classifications to fall in-line with the Gregorian calendar, which is used by the BWF and Pan Am Badminton Federations.
+Effective 01 January 2024, Badminton Alberta continues to align the junior age classifications to fall in-line with the Gregorian calendar, which is used by the BWF and Pan Am Badminton Federations.
 The new season of play will begin 01 January and finish on December 31 of each season.

 Simply put an athlete can't turn the age of the category during the year of the competition.
 The proposed changes will allow athletes the opportunity to participate in their respective age category for the entire 12 months.
 The change will also provide more accurate rankings, as only eligible athletes will be appear in the provincial ranking lists.

 If you are an experienced player and want to play in an older age category, you may do so, however, you do so at your own risk.
 If the tournament is played at different venues, you may run the risk of having conflicitng match times, which will be solved by defaulting you in one of the events.
 Therefore you may consider entering in ONE age category per tournament, to avoid such situations.
 If the tournament is played at one venue you may not be eligible for the normal amount of rest in between matches, as to not slow up the schedule for the masses for the decision of a few.
 We therefore ask for your copperation and hopefully can reciprocate.

 If you find out that your doubles or mixed doubles partner isn't eligible to play in your age category, you must:

 Play up in all events so you can still play with your partner(s); or

 Choose a new partner so you can stay in your age category; or

 The Masters age classifications in singles, doubles and mixed doubles in Canada are:

 35+, 40+, 45+, 50+, 55+, 60+, 65+, 70+, 75+ (Alberta also contests 30+)

 The tournament organizing committee has the option to combine adjacent age categories.